|

 Instead, the cloud contracts, increasing the density, temperature, pressure AND WEIGHT

-and a new balance is struck, at a smaller size
+and a new balance between compression and expansion is struck at a smaller size

 Rate of Contraction Depends Upon Mass

-The higher temperatures and densities in massive clouds allow them to be just as stable as
+The higher temperatures and densities in massive clouds make them just as stable as

 less massive clouds with lower temperatures and densities